Brother Lawrence: Biography

 Father de Beaufort recalls that "Lawrence was open, eliciting confidence, letting you feel you could tell him anything ...
 Once you got past the rough exterior you discovered unusual wisdom, a freedom beyond the reach of the ordinary lay brother".

 He was ill three times during the last years of his life.
 When he recovered the first time he said to his physician, "Doctor, your remedies have worked too well for me.
 You have only delayed my happiness."
 He ended his last letter on February 6 with, "I hope for the merciful grace of seeing him in a few days."
 Lucid up to the last moments, Brother Lawrence died at the age of seventy-seven.
 His death on February 12, 1691 occurred in relative obscurity, but his teachings lived on in the compilation of his words.
 François Fénelon, his compatriot and cousin of Madame Guyon, quoted and discussed his views in the books he wrote and also compared him to Jean-Joseph Surin His words from first letter to give the all for the all is a well-known phrase in the writings both of Madame Guyon and of Fenelon.

-Francois Fénelon in Œuvres de Fénelon (p.
+François Fénelon in Œuvres de Fénelon (p.
 430) in a letter to a lady dated Thursday, August 5 (1700), says that he met Brother Lawrence and describes him as follows:

 The sayings of the saints are well outside the rhetoric of traditions they are painting.
 Saint Catherine of Genoa is a genius of love.
 Brother Lawrence (Laurent) looks rough in appearance, and gentle by manners.
 This blend demonstrates God in him.
 I met him and there's a place in the book where the author, without naming me by name, told in a nutshell a very good talk I had with him about death when he was very ill and very cheerful.